js18user/easy-user-management/README.md

 - name

 Main functions:
--creating a user
+- creating a user
--deleting a user
+- deleting a user
--user search, including search by context
+- user search, including search by context
 - update user

 User service is possible using: